alsuren/mijia-homie/README.md

 This is a project for capturing BLE data from a Xiaomi Mijia 2 hygrometer-thermometer.
-It includes a simple utility to dump data to standard output  for testing, and a tool to publish it to an MQTT server following the [Homie convention](https://homieiot.github.io/).
+It includes a simple utility to dump data to standard output  for testing, and a tool to publish it to an MQTT broker following the [Homie convention](https://homieiot.github.io/).

 The project originated from a